joshmeek/rezolva/README.md

 ## Customization

-You can extend Tiny ER by creating custom implementations of its components:
+You can extend start-er by creating custom implementations of its components:

 1. Subclass the base component classes (`Preprocessor`, `ModelBuilder`, `Matcher`, `Blocker`)
 2. Implement the required methods with your custom logic